On equivariant asymptotic dimension: Genuine group actions -- the vanishing theorem and extending coverings from the boundary

 When the family $\cF$ is irrelevant or clear from the context, we will skip it from notation.
-The coverings $\U=\U(\alpha)$ from the above definition will be called $\eqasdim$-coverings and $\alpha$-$\eqasdim$-coverings, in case the constant $\alpha$ is important.
+The coverings $\U=\U(\alpha)$ from the above definition will be called \emph{$\eqasdim$-coverings} and \emph{$\alpha$-$\eqasdim$-coverings}, in case the constant $\alpha$ is important.

-\begin{longRem} In \cite[Theorem 1.1]{coversForHyperbolic}, $\eqasdim$-coverings were also required to be $G$-cofinite, but by compactness one can choose cofinite subcoverings from arbitrary coverings, so this requirement can be skipped. \end{longRem}
+\begin{longRem} In \cite{coversForHyperbolic}*{Theorem 1.1}, $\eqasdim$-coverings were also required to be $G$-cofinite, but by compactness one can choose cofinite subcoverings from arbitrary coverings, so this requirement can be skipped. \end{longRem}

+One generalisation of equivariant asymptotic dimension (still sufficient for the Farrell--Jones conjecture) is transfer reducibility.
+It occurs in many flavours in the literature, but the main difference between it and equivariant asymptotic dimension is that in transfer reducibility one can choose a space $\bX$ depending on {a} parameter (for $\eqasdim$ this parameter is $\alpha$) and instead of a genuine group action a ``homotopy action'' is considered.
+Very roughly, in homotopy action the action of $gh$ is equal to the composition of actions of $g$ and $h$ only up to homotopy.
+We study this notion in Section \ref{sec:characterisations}, see in particular Definition \ref{def:homotopyAction} and Remark \ref{def:transferReducible}.

 \begin{longRem} Note that if we have a $G$-equivariant map $p\colon\myol Y\to \bX$, then $\eqasdim$-coverings of $G\times \bX$ can be pulled back to $\eqasdim$-coverings of $G\times \myol Y$.
-Hence, the minimal possible value of $\eqasdim G\times \bX$ for $\bX$ compact and Hausdorff is acquired for $\bX=\beta G$ -- we will sometimes call it the equivariant asymptotic dimension of $G$. \end{longRem}
+Hence, the minimal possible value of $\eqasdim G\times \bX$ for $\bX$ compact and Hausdorff is acquired for $\bX=\beta G$ -- we will sometimes call it \emph{the equivariant asymptotic dimension of $G$}. \end{longRem}

-It is not enough to restrict to $\bX=\beta G$, though, since in applications conditions similar to the following are utilised, cf. \cite[Theorem 1.1, Assumption 1.2]{FarrellJonesForHyperbolic}.
-However, we \emph{do not} adopt them as a convention. \begin{itemize} \item $\bX$ is a metrisable compactification of its $G$-invariant subset $X$, \item $X$ is the realisation of an abstract simplicial complex, \item $\bX$ is contractible, \item (weak Z-set condition) there exists a homotopy $H\colon \bX\times[0,1] \to \bX$, such that $H_0=\id_\bX$ and $H_t(\bX)\subseteq X$ for every $t>0$. \end{itemize}
+It is not enough to restrict to $\bX=\beta G$, though, since in applications conditions similar to the following are utilised, cf. \cite{FarrellJonesForHyperbolic}*{Theorem 1.1 and Assumption 1.2}. \begin{itemize} \item $\bX$ is a metrisable compactification of its $G$-invariant subset $X$, \item $X$ is a realisation of an abstract simplicial complex, \item $\bX$ is contractible, \item (weak Z-set condition) there exists a homotopy $H\colon \bX\times[0,1] \to \bX$, such that $H_0=\id_\bX$ and $H_t(\bX)\subseteq X$ for every $t>0$. \end{itemize} However, we do not adopt any of these conditions as a convention.

-In this context, considerations may become less complicated if one constructs coverings of $G\times \dX$ rather than the whole $G\times \bX$ (where $\dX=\bX\setminus X$).
+In the above context, considerations may become less complicated if one constructs coverings of $G\times \dX$ rather than the whole $G\times \bX$ (where $\dX=\bX\setminus X$).
 The fact that the latter can be reconstructed from the former is the content of Theorem \ref{thm:extendingFromBoundary}.

 A natural setting to have in mind is when the space $X$ admits a geometric action of $G$ (for example, it is a Rips complex of the group) and $\dX$ is the Gromov boundary of $G$, cf. \cite{coversForHyperbolic}.